Generic name: ropivacaine [ roe-PIV-a-kane ]

 What other drugs will affect ropivacaine?

-This list is not complete.
-Other drugs may interact with ropivacaine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect ropivacaine.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.